archethic-foundation/aeip/AEIP-1.md

 * A Standards Track AEIP describes any change that affects Archethic implementation, such as a change to the network protocol, a change in chain or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Archethic.
-Furthermore, Standards Track EIPs can be broken down into the following categories:
+Furthermore, Standards Track AEIPs can be broken down into the following categories:
   - Core: improvements requiring a consensus upgrade, as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions.
   - Networking: includes improvements around P2P layer and Supervised Multicast communication, as well as proposed improvements to the binary protocol.
   - Interface: includes improvements around client API/RPC specifications and standards.
   - AERC: application-level standards and conventions, including standards such as token standards, name registries, URI schemes, library/package formats, and wallet formats.
-* An Informational AEIP describes a Archethic design issue, or provides general guidelines or information to Archethic community, but does not propose a new feature.
+* An Informational AEIP describes an Archethic design issue, or provides general guidelines or information to Archethic community, but does not propose a new feature.
-Informational AEIP do not necessarily represent a Archethic community consensus or recommendation, so users and implementors are free to ignore Informational AEIPs or follow their advice.
+Informational AEIP does not necessarily represent an Archethic community consensus or recommendation, so users and implementors are free to ignore Informational AEIPs or follow their advice.
 * A Process AEIP describes a process surrounding Archethic, or proposes a change to (or an event in) a process.
 Process AEIPs are like Standards Track AEIPs but apply to areas other than the Archethic protocol itself.
 They may propose an implementation, but not to Archethic's codebase; they often require community consensus; unlike Informational AEIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Archethic development.
 Any meta-AEIP is also considered a Process AEIP.